datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 Replace the blank with the expression that gives the value of the 'time' column for the next row.

 `@hint`
-Replace the blank with the same expression used to
+Replace the blank with the same expression used for _'time_next'_ demonstrated in the intro.

 `@sample_code`
 ```{python}